Pheasant Season FAQs

 The annual fee for the habitat stamp is $10 for residents and $25 for non-residents.
 The Habitat Stamp will automatically be added to your first purchase of a hunting, fishing or furbearer license for the year.

-How do the two 5-day hunting periods work for non-residents?
+How do the two five-day hunting periods work for non-residents?

-After hunting in early November, if they chose to return to hunt again in December, they would then change their next five-day period to the date they wish to begin hunting.
-For example, if the first day of their trip would be December 1 they would simply change their final five-day period from the last days of the season to December 1.
+After hunting in early November, if they choose to return to hunt again in December, they would then change their next five-day period to the date they wish to begin hunting.
+For example, if the first day of their trip would be December 1, they would simply change their final five-day period from the last days of the season to December 1.

 Can non-residents participate in youth hunts?